TechnicalPursuit/TIBET/README.md

 TIBET's tools the changes you make to your JavaScript, HTML, and CSS are reflected instantly without delay.

-TIBET's interactive command line, web shell, and IDE make you far more efficient.
-Without the disruption of thousands of restart/reload cycles per day your development process truly "flows".
+Without the disruption of thousands of reload cycles per day your development process flows, creating the opportunity for unprecedented creativity and productivity.

 # Installation